IHE/RAD.IMR/input/pagecontent/volume-1.md

 It is important to note that this real-time communication is not limited to IMR but generally applicable to many contexts.
 A realtime mechanism to share granular context from an image viewing system could create a plug-in architecture for decision support systems to extend the image analysis and reporting process.
 In our prior example, an AI system might be notified of a new measurement, pull the measurement source image and automatically identify the anatomic location and Lung-Rads score that could then be transmitted to the reporting system.

-#### XX.4.1.?
-Placement of Multimedia Content
+#### XX.4.1.5 Placement of Multimedia Content

 At a basic level, multimedia content can be placed at the end of the report.
 This can be achieved with low level of communications between the PACS and the Reporting System as long as these multimedia contents (or their corresponding references) are known at some point by the Reporting System, which can then insert these contents towards the end of the report.

 Although this can be useful, a more sophisticated placement of multimedia contents is the ability to insert them in context of the findings and impressions.
 For example, when a description such as "Prominent or mildly enlarged mediastinal and bilateral hilar lymph nodes measure up to 1.2 x 0.8 cm in the right paratracheal station" is recorded as a finding, the corresponding image reference with the matching markup if available are injected in the same context as hyperlink, such that subsequently upon viewing the report, a user can access the matching multimedia content in context while reading the report.

 This sophisticated placement of multimedia contents requires a more complex interaction between the PACS and the Reporting System because both systems need to know the current context and be able to mark their respective data accordingly.
-This also requires a low latency commmunication because any pause required by the radiologist to synchronize the two systems during a reporting session will cause significant distraction to the radiologist.
+This also requires a low latency communication because any pause required by the radiologist to synchronize the two systems during a reporting session will cause significant distraction to the radiologist.

-#### XX.4.1.?
-Level of Interactivity
+#### XX.4.1.6 Level of Interactivity

-When interacting with multimedia reports, there are different levels of sophitications:
+When interacting with multimedia reports, there are different levels of sophistication:

 Level 0: No interactivity